canonical/crypto-config/README.md

 # Crypto-config

-A configuration management framework to manage the configuration of cryptography on a system by using system-wide profiles.
-It is is gradually being rolled out in Ubuntu.
+A configuration management framework for cryptography using system-wide profiles that are switched atomically.
+It is gradually being rolled out in Ubuntu.

 This repository contains the framework.
 Profile data is to be stored directly inside each package.
 As an exception during early days, this repository may